Vatica dulitensis

 Vatica dulitensis is a tree in the family Dipterocarpaceae, native to Borneo.
 It is named for Mount Dulit in Sarawak.

 Description

 Vatica dulitensis grows up to 30 m tall, with a trunk diameter of up to 50 cm.
 Its obovate to lanceolate leaves measure up to 11 cm long.
 The inflorescences bear cream flowers.

 Distribution and habitat

 Vatica dulitensis is endemic to Borneo.
-Its habitat is mainly in upper dipterocarp forest at altitudes of 600–1350 m.
+Its habitat is mainly in upper dipterocarp forest at elevations of 600–1350 m.
 It is sometimes found in lowland mixed dipterocarp forest.

 Conservation

 Vatica dulitensis has been assessed as near threatened on the IUCN Red List.
 It is threatened by the conversion of land for agriculture and by the construction of logging roads.
 The timber is used for flooring and furniture.
 The species is found in protected areas, especially in Sarawak and Sabah.